jenniferp1/data_warehousing_BI/README.md

 [Grant or Revoke privileges](https://www.ntchosting.com/encyclopedia/databases/postgresql/create-user/) <br>
 [Grant or Revoke syntax](https://beginner-sql-tutorial.com/sql-grant-revoke-privileges-roles.htm) <br>

-If you do not want to install something like MySQL, PostgreSQL etc. you can use [SQL Fiddle](http://sqlfiddle.com/) <br>
+If you do not want to install something like MySQL, PostgreSQL, etc. you can use [SQL Fiddle](http://sqlfiddle.com/) <br>

 ## TOC
 - [Content Description](#content-description)